srikanthalladi2/Prepfortech/README.md

 # Prepfortech
-# This is the first Javascript Assignment with 22 questions
+# All the assignments and Projects of PrepForTech MERN stack